-RESO is a nearly all-volunteer organization with a very limited paid staff (just three full-time employees, including its CEO) and hundreds of active members.
+RESO is a nearly all-volunteer organization with a limited paid staff and hundreds of active members.
 Volunteer members collectively contribute thousands of hours annually through participation in RESO Workgroups, on its Board and by attending its Conferences to improve standards for the real estate industry.

-RESO has seven Workgroups, which is where innovations in standards are created before they are deployed.
-They include Research & Development, Data Dictionary, Distributed Ledger Workgroup, RESO Web API, Internet Tracking, Payloads, and Universal Property Identification (UPI).
-RESO also has two active committees, the Board of Directors' Workgroup Liaison Committee and Marketing Committee.
+RESO has eight Workgroups, which is where innovations in standards are created before they are deployed.
+They include Research & Development, Data Dictionary, Distributed Ledger Workgroup, Web API, Internet Tracking, Payloads, Cross-Platform Interoperability Workgroup, and Universal Property Identification (UPI).
+RESO also has an advisory group and an active committee, the Broker Advisory Group and the Board of Directors' Workgroup Liaison Committee.
 Detailed information about RESO Workgroups is available on its website.